SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT-Xiaomi_Cube_Controller_MQTT_Triggered.md

 ## 📑 Changelog

 * **2022-12-28**: Code cleanup.
 * * Add note to fix configuration conflict template error:
+* * Update angle configuration text to help with config errors.
+No Code Change.
 * *  **Error while executing automation automation.friendly_name_automations: TemplateError: Must provide a device or entity ID**
 * **2022-12-22**: Change instances of the attribute ```angle``` to ```action_angle``` to fix non-legacy bug.
 * * Add note not to use spaces and non alpha in MQTT topics.